 Chapter 7: Justice Denied

-...that Myers never met Walter, and informs them that during her own criminal investigations, Sherriff Tate had taunted her for “sleep[ing] with niggers.”
+...that Myers never met Walter, and informs them that during her own criminal investigations, Sheriff Tate had taunted her for “sleep[ing] with niggers.”
 She expresses her regrets that her drug abuse... (full context)

 ...about Walter’s case.
-In a meeting at District Attorney Tom Chapman’s office, Stevenson meets Sherriff Tate and Investigator Larry Ikner for the first time.
+In a meeting at District Attorney Tom Chapman’s office, Stevenson meets Sheriff Tate and Investigator Larry Ikner for the first time.
 At this point, it is publicly known... (full context)

 Chapter 9: I’m Here

 ...Rule 32 petition.
 The tapes reveal Myers’ repeated attempts to recant his testimony while Ikner, Tate and Benson coerce him to continue.
 Stevenson finishes by calling on Walter’s trial lawyers, Boynton... (full context)

 Chapter 13: Recovery

 ...dollars from each agency responsible for Walter’s conviction.
 They struggle the most to sue Sheriff Tate, to whom Stevenson refers as the most active and clearly racially-biased contributor.
 Their lawsuit goes... (full context)